How to Set Up Your First Fish Tank: A Complete Beginner’s Guide

 When your tank is cycled and ready for fish, choose species that are hardy and easy to care for.
 Here are a few beginner-friendly fish:

-- Betta Fish: These colorful fish are beautiful and low-maintenance.
+- Betta Fish: These colourful fish are beautiful and low-maintenance.

-- Neon Tetras: Small, peaceful fish with bright blue and red coloring.
+- Neon Tetras: Small, peaceful fish with bright blue and red colouring.

-- Guppies: Known for their vibrant colors and active behavior.
+- Guppies: Known for their vibrant colours and active behaviour.

 - Zebra Danios: Hardy and active, making them great for beginner aquariums.